dwisarut/dwisarut/README.md

 ## Awards
 - 3rd place in Sustainable Bioeconomy and Smart Healthcare - KMUTT Project Day 2025
-- 2nd place in Project Contest for Sustainable Future - Engineering Expo 2025 (hosted by Engineering Institute of Thailand)
+- 2nd place in Project Contest for Sustainable Future - Engineering Expo 2025 (hosted by the Engineering Institute of Thailand)

 <!--
 **dwisarut/dwisarut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.